kucharzyk/vuejs-java-starter/README.md

 ## CHANGELOG:

-## 0.0.3 (2016-01-11)
+## 0.0.4 (2016-01-11)

+* fixed 404 status code in routing
+* fixed hot reload issues with images and fonts
-* Added basic vue-resource example
+* Added jquery and semantic-ui
-* Configured proxy from webpack-dev-server to backend
-* Added .editorconfig
+* Added file loader for fonts

 ## Run in production mode